codingMustache/codingMustache/README.md

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+Which of the following physical typologies are used with Ethernet Networks?
- 1. Think
+ 1. Ring
- 2. Pixel
+ 2. Hex
- 3. Logic
+ 3. Mesh
- 4. Click
+ 4. Star

 <details>
   <summary>Answer</summary>
-  Think
+  Star
 </details>